Social Development and Family Processes

 - Adolescents' Narratives about Disclosure, Concealment, and Lying

 In this study, middle school, high school, and college students were interviewed and asked to provide narratives of times when they did something they did not want parents to know but they chose to disclose, conceal, or lie about it to parents.
 We are currently analyzing their stories to better understand adolescents' motivations and emotions around these events and the lessons learned from their experiences.
-This study is in collaboration with Cecilia Wainryb, Ph.D., University of Utah and is funded by a seed grant from the Department of Clinical & Social Sciences in Psychology.
+This study is in collaboration with Cecilia Wainryb, Ph.D., University of Utah and is funded by a seed grant from the Department of Psychology.